microsoft/mu_feature_config/SetupDataPkg/Docs/Overview/Overview.md

 - Formatted update configuration data from USB, serial port or OS application will first be stored to UEFI variable storage, followed by a system reboot.
-- Upon next boot, stored formatted variable will be authenticated (if the [DFCI Unsigned Settings](https://github.com/microsoft/mu_plus/blob/release/202202/DfciPkg/Docs/PlatformIntegration/PlatformIntegrationOverview.md#unsigned-settings-packets) feature is not used) and decoded by DFCI framework.
+- On the next reboot, the formatted configuration data from UEFI variable storage will be authenticated (if the [DFCI Unsigned Settings](https://github.com/microsoft/mu_plus/blob/release/202202/DfciPkg/Docs/PlatformIntegration/PlatformIntegrationOverview.md#unsigned-settings-packets) feature is not used) and decoded by DFCI framework.
 Decoded configuration data will be dispatched to corresponding platform authored setting provider.